FRaverta/GPLP/README.md

 # GPLP

-Program for optimize paths availabilities in graphs.
+Program for optimize paths availabilities and their cost in graphs.
 For this it create and solve linnear programming models.
 For run you need to have LPSolve C-library and its Java's language interface driver.

 LPSolve library installation Linux